 How much light is enough?
 Tomatoes need intense light to grow.
 If seedlings don't get enough strong light, they'll become spindly.
 Give them 14-16 hours in front of a sunny window.
 Turn pots or trays as necessary to prevent seedlings from leaning toward the light.

 Don't have a sunny window?
 Grow lights make good seedlings.

-The Compact 2-Tier Garden Starter Grow Light Kit provides full-spectrum light, while using 45% less energy than standard fluorescent bulbs.
+The grow light system, shown here, provides full-spectrum light while using 45% less energy than standard fluorescent bulbs.
 Keep the light fixture 4 in (10 cm) above the seedlings -- and leave it on for at least 12 hours a day.
 Turn it off at night because plants won't thrive in continuous light.

 Stake 'em up.
 It's a good idea to support tomatoes to keep the fruit-laden vines off the soil.
 Staked tomato plants get better air ventilation and more sunlight.
 When transferring seedlings to bigger containers, put a tomato cage in each pot at the time of planting.
 As the plant grows, tie the stem to the support, adding ties as needed to keep stem upright.

 The Re-usable plant ties (at right) are the easiest I've found to tie tomato stems to stakes, trellises or wire cages.
 Durable, self-gripping tape is soft, yet strong enough to hold up heavy tomato vines.
 No more struggling to tie knots in hard-to-reach places.

 Keep soil moist.
 Tomatoes are thirsty, so water as often as needed to keep the soil evenly moist, but not soggy.
 When growing tomatoes indoors, in a warm, dry house, they may need watered every couple days until they get established.
 For seedlings, it's best to water from the bottom, using a watering tray.
 This helps to prevent fungal diseases such as damping off.
 Use room-temperature water.